-Experiencing ‘stress’ is a part of life.
+Experiencing ‘stress’ is unfortunately, a part of life.
 Many of us talk about stress and feeling stressed.
-This is usually when we have too much to do at work or at home, too much on our minds, other people are making unreasonable demands or we are dealing with situations that we have little control over.
+This is often when we have too much to do at work or at home, too much on our minds, other people are making unreasonable demands or we are dealing with situations that we have little control over.

 Am I stressed?

 Stress can affect all aspects of life, including emotions, behaviours, thinking ability (cognition) and physical health.
 However, as individuals manage stress in different ways, symptoms can vary.

 - Becoming easily agitated or frustrated

 - Feeling overwhelmed, like you need to take control

 - Avoiding other people